-Everyone is talking about battle royale games at the moment and there are two which are really hitting the headlines: Drake's favourite Fortnite Battle Royale and PlayerUnknown's Battleground.
-Both are available on mobile, offering their brand of battle royale to gamers on the go.
+(Pocket-lint) - Everyone is talking about battle royale games at the moment and there are two that have taken mobile devices by storm: PlayerUnknown's Battleground and Call of Duty: Mobile.
+Both offer their brand of battle royale to gamers on the go.

 To help you get up to speed quickly, here are some top tips to get you gaming to your best in PUBG Mobile.

 How to setup PUBG Mobile

 Choose your login wisely: You can play as a Guest, use Facebook, or Twitter to sign-in on PUBG Mobile.
 Facebook or Twitter means you have to connect to your account, but you can then sync your data, so you can switch to another phone or tablet without losing all your progress.

 Prepare your phone: PUBG Mobile is a demanding game and your phone needs to be at its best.
 Remove anything you don't need on it, quit all those other apps you might have running in the background.
 Turn off battery saver, turn off data savers, turn off night mode for the best experience.
-You might also want to turn off auto-brightness - it might dim the screen during the game so you can't see so well.
+You will want to turn off auto-brightness - it might dim the screen during the game so you can't see so well.
 Brighter = better.
+If you have a game mode, use it, as it will make your phone run better

 Prepare your network: There's not so much you can do here, but for a lag-free experience, you need a good connection to the PUBG servers.
-The mobile network will often have a variable speed so it's Wi-Fi all the way.
-Test your network speed using something like Speedtest (Apple App Store, Google Play) and avoid trying to play when someone else is streaming 4K content.
+Test your network speed using something like Speedtest (Apple App Store, Google Play) and avoid trying to play when someone else is streaming 4K content - you might find playing on a 5G connection is better than your domestic Wi-Fi, so it's worth testing.

 Connect your headphones: PUBG Mobile has great audio and often the speakers on your phone won't do it justice.
 Connect your headphones for a more immersive experience - it also helps you pinpoint approaching enemy.